smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 each test is doing.
 Exactly what is happening becomes hidden behind the helper methods.
 I think there are approaches here that can work better and still reveal what the tests are validating.
-It is important to strike a balance so the tests have less duplication, but what is being tested is still readily apparent.
+It is important to strike a balance so the tests have less duplication, but what is being tested is still apparent.

 Double Down
 ===============================================================================

-With legacy code and duplication throughout code I think it is even more important to double down on making tests clear by using the AAA pattern.
+With legacy code  I think it is even more important to double down on making tests clear by using the AAA pattern.
 The easier it is to understand what is being tested despite the challenges presented by more complicated code.
 You should focus on making sure the arrange, act and assert sections of your tests can be easily understood.

+You can extract assertions or setup into methods, but it will ultimately make the tests just a little bit harder to follow.

 <div style="margin: 1em" class="pull-right">
 <a href="http://stackoverflow.com/users/912685/chris-edwards">